KarlFetter/Isotria-Genomics/scripts/kmer_genomics.md

 # Kmer Based Genomic Methods

 The raw reads and other large read files are moved to `/archive/labs/wegrzyn/genomes/orchids/` to save space on `/core/projects`.
-Sequences for a single pair of reads are available here.
+Sequences for a single pair of reads are available here, but they are symlinked to their paths in `/core/projects/EBP/conservation/isotria`.

 ```
 (base) bash-4.2$ ls -lht /archive/labs/wegrzyn/genomes/orchids/raw_reads/